Healthy Homes Assessment Upper Hutt

 Home Assessments Upper Hutt for Rental Properties

-There are a myriad of things to look over in a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous things to be able to examine when conducting an home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+The most common are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling could be significant for property managers and landlords.
-For expert advice, call today to book your rental properties home assessment.
+The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling could be significant for landlords and property managers.
+For professional assistance, get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties